 The life tonic for me has been a combination of my beautiful children, fitness and health, a low sugar diet, travel, making amazing friendships, renovating houses and living in the moment.

-Through reading everyone from Eckhart Tolle to Oprah, Brene Brown, and every other book of inspiration I could get my hands on, I realised we are all forced to confront the meaning of life at some point, and the answer lies within.
+Through listening to everyone from Eckhart Tolle to Oprah, Brene Brown, Marisa Peer, and reading every book of inspiration I could get my hands on, I realised we are all forced to confront the meaning of life at some point, and the answer lies within.
 We are the only ones who can change our lives.

 Throughout my career as a journalist, I have been exposed to so many successful, inspirational people from Bono to Kylie, Kate Moss, Elle Macpherson, David Beckham, Richard Branson and Elton John, who have also confronted their demons, and found meaning.